Skip to main content

 Completion Rate

-• Course Completion Rate: The percentage of completed courses out of all accessible courses.
+• Course Completion Rate: The percentage of completed courses out of all accessible courses (assigned and non-assigned).

 • Path Completion Rate: The percentage of completed paths out of all assigned or started paths.